IT

 2

-Select the interest rate offered by the bank
+Select the annual interest rate offered by your bank or financial institution

 3

-Choose the investment period (tenure in months or years)
+Choose the deposit tenure in months or years (typically 6 months to 10 years)

 4